 - Assoc.
 Prof. Fanie Pelletier, University of Sherbrooke, Canada

 - Prof. Klaus Hackländer, University for Natural Resources and Life Sciences, Austria

 - Prof. Rory Wilson, Swansea University, UK

 - Prof. David W. McDonald, Oxford University, UK

 - Dr. Nuria Selva, Polish Academy of Sciences, Poland

 - Friebe, Andrea.
 The winter ecology of brown bears.
 (In cooperation with Johan Wolfgang Goethe-University, Frankfurt, Germany)

 - Leclerc, Martin.
-Importance of individual differences in behavior for fitness in a hunted population of brown bears.
+Importance of individual differences in behaviour for fitness in a hunted population of brown bears.
 (In cooperation with University of Sherbrooke, Canada)

 - Fandos Esteruelas, Nuria.
 Stress of capture and handling in brown bears.
-An assessment of short and long-term effects on physiology and behavior.
+An assessment of short and long-term effects on physiology and behaviour.
 (In cooperation with Hedmark University College, Norway)

 - Hertel, Anne.
 Effects of climate change on brown bears.
 (In cooperation with Norwegian University of Life Sciences, Norway)